MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/registeredtaskcollection-count.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die Anzahl der registrierten Tasks in der Auflistung.
+Die Anzahl der registrierten Aufgaben in der Auflistung.

 ## <a name="requirements"></a>Anforderungen